alinex/node-validator/doc/schema/any.md

 The given value is used as an default if nothing is given meaning the value is set to `undefined`.
 The default value will also go through the further rules and have to succeed all other constraints.
-If this is used the `optional` setting don't have to be used.
+If this is used the `required` setting don't have to be used.

 ```js
 const schema = new validator.Any().default(1)